Syllabus Detail

 Upon completion of this course, students will be able to

-• calculate and interpret partial derivatives,
+• calculate partial derivatives,

-• model financial and economic processes using differential equations,
+• model economic phenomena using differential equations,

-• solve differential equations,
+• solve and interpret separable differential equations,

-• determine equilibria of systems of differential equations and analyze their stability,
+• determine and analyze equilibria and their stability,